Cavalia’s Odysseo: Under the White Big Top – Chicago

 Although the horses are the obvious stars, the human performers also have their moment to shine during the ambitious production.
-Aerialists entertain on a full-size merry-go-round suspended high above the floor, dance on sky high hoops and fly through the air on aerial silks.
-Acrobats and musicians delight with feats of balance, agility and strength, creating human pyramids, performing in-air stunts, and tumbling and spinning while West African music keeps the energy level high.
+Aerialists entertain on a full-size merry-go-round suspended high above the floor, dance on sky-high hoops and fly through the air on aerial silks.
+Acrobats and musicians delight with feats of balance, agility, and strength, creating human pyramids, performing in-air stunts, and tumbling and spinning while West African music keeps the energy level high.

 It has taken nearly six years since its 2011 debut in Laval, Québec, for Odysseo to make its way to Chicago.
 Twice the size of Cavalia’s eponymous first production, Odysseo deftly combines a number of technical and artistic elements to create a sensory masterpiece unmatched by any other touring theater.
-Upon a massive stage earth rises to create a mountain three stories in height, adding dimension and realism to breathtaking scenic landscapes.
+Upon a massive stage, the earth rises to create a mountain three stories in height, adding dimension and realism to breathtaking scenic landscapes.
 Behind, eighteen projectors bring a distant horizon to life on a massive panoramic screen more than three times the size of an IMAX.
 Dramatic costuming and dynamic choreography punctuate the show’s enthralling story of human and horse.

 In the Rendez-Vous VIP lounge prior to the start of the show, 450 patrons enjoyed dinner prepared by Odysseo’s own chef, Pierre-Yves Caisse, and dessert during intermission.
 Following the show, these guests were offered an exclusive tour of the stables where the equine stars enjoyed ample attention from their fans.

 Throughout Odysseo it is clear that the horses are at least equal to their human counterparts, and fittingly, they receive star treatment offstage.
-Each day they enjoy eight meals, play time, and pampering from mane to hoof.
+Each day they enjoy eight meals, playtime, and pampering from mane to hoof.
 Riders spend endless hours with the animals, and the relationship shines through their actions on stage.
 Each performance is catered to the horses’ needs or mood, which the riders skillfully accommodate.
 This was no more obvious than when one spritely horse decided to abandon his formation to trot about the stage on his own, running off-stage twice, followed by his handler.
 An amused audience erupted in laughter and applause at the horse’s return, which—despite coaxing —was very clearly his own decision.